-The school participates in the National School Lunch Program and makes lunches available to students for a minimal fee.
-More information about the meals served and their pricing can be found on the District's Food Service Page.
-You can follow the link below:
+The school participates in the Healthy School Meals for All program which will provide free breakfast and lunch for all students during the 2023-2024 school year.
+More information about the meals served can be found on the District's Food Service page.
+You can follow the link below.